The Oceanic showcases more images of the Chariot/Spartan IFV family. Includes a bonus vehicle as well.

 The Chariot M85 was the initial product, but the military was also seeking more options for custom designs and variants at a cheap and innovative fashion.
 Then the Spartan counterpart was born.

-The M85M acts our medium support vehicle for Main Battle tank and also used for reconnaissance.
-The M85M sports a 100mm gun, an APS laser, and carried a crew of 4.
-Armor is thick enough to withstand against light artillery shells and is also equipped with explosive reactive armor.
+The M85M acts our medium support vehicle for medium fire support, and also used for reconnaissance.
+The M85M sports a 100mm gun, an APS laser, and is handled by a crew of 4.
+Armor is made from composite materials including carbon nanotubes, uranium alloy, and titanium plating which is enough for the vehicle to survive light to medium artillery rounds.

-The top showing the APS, and a field optic that uses infrared and night vision senors.
+The top showing the active protective laser system and a field optic that uses infrared and thermal vision optics.

 The M85A is equipped with a traditional 30mm autocannon.